alf-p-steinbach/cppx-core-language/docs/README.md

 using namespace cppx::calc;
 ~~~

-Which doesn’t drag in other names from `cppx`.
+This doesn’t drag in other names from `cppx`.

 The names are however originally defined directly in the `cppx` namespace, so you can also use e.g. just `using cppx::intpow;`, or `$use_cppx( intpow );`, for individual names.